rafaelbreno/go4noobs/02_programming_foundations/README.md

         - _0 :_ Pad with leading zeros
     - [More about string](https://blog.golang.org/strings)
 3. Constants
-    - Const are assigned outsite the scope of functions
+    - Const, located outside the scope of functions
     - The assigned value doesn't imply the type
     - E.g
         - _const c = 10_